Video Enhancement with Task-Oriented Flow: Evaluation

 \subsection{Video Denoising/Deblocking}

-\paragraph{Setup} We first train and evaluate our framework on Vimeo denoising benchmark, with either Gaussian noise or mixture noise.
-To compare our network with V-BM4D~\cite{maggioni2012video}, which is a monocular video denoising algorithm, we transfer all videos in Vimeo Denoising Benchmark to grayscale to create Vimeo-BW (Gaussian noise only), and retrain our network on it.
-We also evaluate our framework on the V-BM4D dataset~\cite{maggioni2012video}.
+\myparagraph{Setup. } We first train and evaluate our framework on Vimeo denoising benchmark, with three types of noises: Gaussian noise with standard deviation of 15 intensity levels (Vimeo-Gauss15), Gaussian noise with standard deviation of 25 (Vimeo-Gauss25), and mixture of Gaussian noise and 10\% salt-and-pepper noise (Vimeo-Mixed).
+To compare our network with \vbm4d~\citep{maggioni2012video}, which is a monocular video denoising algorithm, we also transfer all videos in Vimeo Denoising Benchmark to grayscale to create Vimeo-BW (Gaussian noise only), and retrain our network on it.
+We also evaluate our framework on the a mono video dataset in \vbm4d.